 The Enhanced Easement Incentive

-Our top legislative priority this year is to prevent the enhanced tax incentive for conservation easement donations from expiring on December 31.
-That’s less than 50 days to save an incentive that has increased the pace of conservation by a third nationwide.
+Our top legislative priority this year is to preserve the enhanced tax incentive for conservation easement donations that expired on December 31, 2013.
+We will be working to retroactively renew the incentive that has increased the pace of conservation by a third nationwide.

 Please ask your representative and both senators to co-sponsor new legislation in the 113th Congress to make the easement incentive permanent:

 A Critical Conservation Tool with Broad, Bipartisan Support

 The enhanced tax deduction for conservation easement donations has helped America’s land trusts work with farmers, ranchers and other modest-income landowners to increase the pace of conservation by a third to over a million acres a year!
 An extension of the incentive through 2013 will help more landowners receive tax benefits from the generous donation of development rights on their land.

 Bills to make the incentive permanent in the 112th Congress, S. 339 and H.R.
 1964, were championed by the Chairmen of the Senate Finance and House Ways & Means Committees and had an impressive 311 co-sponsors in the House, including majorities of both parties.

 - Representatives can join Reps.
 Jim Gerlach (R-PA) and Mike Thompson (D-CA) as co-sponsors of the Conservation Easement Incentive Act, H.R.
 2807, by contacting Lori Prater in Congressman Gerlach’s office (5-4315).

 - Senators can join Senators Max Baucus (D-MT) and Orrin Hatch (R-UT) as co-sponsors of the Rural Heritage Conservation Extension Act, S. 526, by contacting Tiffany Smith or Preston Rutledge at the Senate Finance Committee (4-4515).